Name: Preventing Unkind and Painful Procedures and Experiments on Respected Species (PUPPERS) Act

 experimentation by this agency.

 bill, sponsored by Rep. Dina Titus, was introduced with 61 co-sponsors already

-sponsors are needed to ensure that this bill will move forward.
-Obtaining at
+on board.
+The bill now has 112 sponsors, but more co-sponsors are needed to ensure that this bill will move

-least 218 co-sponsors would ensure that the bill would pass the House.
+forward.
+Obtaining at least 218 co-sponsors would ensure that the bill would

 your U.S. Representative to join the fight against the use of dogs for harmful experiments

 at the VA by joining as a co-sponsor of the PUPPERS Act.